Love4yzp/sensecap-indicator-ha/README.md

 The wiki for `MQTT` method is provided: [SenseCAP Indicator - Home Assistant Application Development](https://wiki.seeedstudio.com/SenseCAP_Indicator_Application_Home_Assistant/)

 ### Features

 - [x] Wi-Fi Panel - Connect Wi-Fi via screen
 - [x] Display config - Control the intensity of the screen
-- [x] Time display - Display current time when connect to internet
 - [x] Home Assistant data - Display Sensor data
 - [x] Home Assistant control - the control widgets

 ### How to use example

-Please first read the [User Guide](https://wiki.seeedstudio.com/SenseCAP_Indicator_Get_Started) of the SenseCAP Indicator Board to learn about its software and hardware information.
+Please first read the [User Guide](https://wiki.seeedstudio.com/Sensor/SenseCAP/SenseCAP_Indicator/Get_started_with_SenseCAP_Indicator/) of the SenseCAP Indicator Board to learn about its software and hardware information.

 Here are some simple steps to use.